-• Short term ad-hoc non-prescribed medication - The school will request parent/guardian consent to administer ad-hoc non-prescription by either using Template B when the pupil joins the school OR by contacting the parent/guardian to gain consent at the time of administration.
-The school will send annual reminders requesting parents/guardians to inform the school if there are changes to consent gained when the pupils joined the school.
-If the school is not informed of any changes by the parent/guardian it will be assumed that consent remains current.

-• Prescribed and non-prescribed medication - each request to administer medication must be accompanied by 'Parental consent to administer medication form or if applicable on the IHP)
+- Short term ad-hoc non-prescribed medication The school will request parent/guardian consent to administer ad-hoc non-prescription by either using Template B when the pupil joins the school OR by contacting the parent/guardian to gain consent at the time of administration (conversations will be recorded).
+The school will send termly reminders requesting parents/guardians to inform the school if there are changes to consent gained when the pupils joined the school.
+If the school is not informed of any changes by the parent/guardian it will be assumed that consent remains current. - Prescribed and non-prescribed medication taken regularly each request to administer medication must be accompanied by 'Parental consent to administer medication form or if applicable on the IHP)